gageracer/edithor/example/uiresult.md

 **Segment 2:** (407 characters)

 Inside the box: photographs from 1952, newspaper clippings, a diary, and a letter addressed to "whoever finds this."
 The letter began: "If you're reading this, I'm gone.
 And it's time someone knew the truth about Bennett Park.
 About what we did there.
-About what's still there, waiting."
+About what's still there, waiting.".
 My grandmother, Evelyn, was twenty-one in 1952.
 Lived in the city when it was smaller, rougher, post-war and restless.

 **Segment 3:** (477 characters)